vessels-tech/iota-lambda/README.md

   #run the container
   $ ./_enter_docker.sh

-  #inside the container, ensure your AWS credentials are working as expected
-  $ ./aws s3 ls #this command shouldn't die
   ```

 2. deploy the lambda function.
 You may want to change the region in `sls_iotaproxy/serverless.yml`